dojot/flowbroker/lib/README.md

 A NodeJS library that allows you to integrate your own node on Dojot's [FlowBroker](https://github.com/dojot/flowbroker).

-This library are published at npm as [@dojot/flow-node](https://npmjs.org/package/@dojot/flow-node).
+This library is published at npm as [@dojot/flow-node](https://npmjs.org/package/@dojot/flow-node).

 ## How to build your own node

-1) You need to create a class that extends the `DataHandlerBase` class, this class is the responsible by implements your node behavior.
-The following methods __must be__ implemented:
+1) You need to create a class that extends the `DataHandlerBase` class, that will be responsible for your node's behaviors.
+The following methods
+__must be__ implemented:
   - getNodeRepresentationPath
   - getMetadata